Disclaimer: New EUDR developments - December 2025

 ISSA 5000 is a principles-based standard, focusing on outcomes rather than strict procedures, which allows for scalability and adaptability across different sectors and organizations, regardless of their complexity.

-ISSA 5000 was officially approved on September 20, 2024.
-The formal publication of the standard is expected by December 2024, following final certification by the Public Interest Oversight Board (PIOB).
+ISSA 5000 was officially approved on September 20, 2024 and formally published by the IAASB on November 12, 2024, following certification by the Public Interest Oversight Board (PIOB).

-If your company falls under scope of the CSRD, your sustainability statement must be verified by a third-party auditor.
+If your company is required to report on the CSRD, your sustainability statement - prepared according to the amended ESRS standards - must be verified by a third-party auditor.
 This is to ensure that your environmental, social, and governance (ESG) data is accurate and reliable.

 As a business under the scope of CSRD, it's important to align your sustainability reports with ISSA 5000's key requirements to ensure transparency, accuracy, and compliance during the assurance process.
 Here's what you need to keep in mind: